DeepBhupatkar/Final-WebRTC/README.md

     ```
 3. Navigate to the TaskWebRTC-main folder.
 In TaskWebRTC-main, open the folder called WebRTCAVAPP.
 In that folder, run WebRTCAVAPP.xcodeproj to launch the app in xcode.

+4. IMP Make sure in Config.Swift file in line : defaultSignalingServerUrl = URL(string: "ws://YOURMAC'S IP:8080”) You put your Mac IP.

-4. Navigate to the Swift folder available in Final-WebRTC.
+5. Navigate to the Swift folder available in Final-WebRTC.
 In the Swift folder, run SignalingServer.xcodeproj.

   ## Run instructions